geekgeekvm/star_wars_search/README.md

 3. Observer Pattern:  EventEmitter used in Angular app to toggle offline mode and listened to be the Search Component
 4. Factory Method Pattern : Object creation in Java layer for all SWAPI objects like people, planet etc extending from entity

-## Sequency Diagram of Application
+## Sequence Diagram of Application

 <img width="888" alt="Screenshot 2024-09-25 at 8 21 06 AM" src="https://github.com/user-attachments/assets/479ec064-b354-4133-a39c-68206e7bc98e">